StockNews.com Begins Coverage on Regulus Therapeutics (NASDAQ:RGLS)

-StockNews.com initiated coverage on shares of Regulus Therapeutics (NASDAQ:RGLS – Get Rating) in a research report released on Wednesday.
+StockNews.com assumed coverage on shares of Regulus Therapeutics (NASDAQ:RGLS – Get Rating) in a report issued on Thursday morning.
 The firm issued a sell rating on the biopharmaceutical company’s stock.

-Separately, Cantor Fitzgerald reissued an overweight rating on shares of Regulus Therapeutics in a research note on Monday, May 9th.
+Separately, Cantor Fitzgerald reiterated an overweight rating on shares of Regulus Therapeutics in a research report on Monday, May 9th.

 Regulus Therapeutics Company Profile (Get Rating)